Back to Glossary

 Obsessive-Compulsive Personality Disorder

-A personality pattern of excessive perfectionism, orderliness, and need for control.
-It's different from OCD.
+A personality pattern marked by excessive preoccupation with perfectionism, order, and control.
+It is different from Obsessive-Compulsive Disorder (OCD).

 Details

-Obsessive-Compulsive Personality Disorder (OCPD) is characterized by an excessive preoccupation with orderliness, perfectionism, and control.
+Obsessive-Compulsive Personality Disorder (OCPD) is characterized by an excessive preoccupation with order, perfectionism, and control.

-Building flexibility and learning to accept that "it's okay not to be perfect" can be very helpful.
-Mindy is here to walk that journey with you.
+Practicing flexibility and learning to accept that 'it's okay not to be perfect' can be very helpful.
+Mindy can work with you on building these skills at your own pace.

 💡 Real-Life Example